Documentation

 Encryption

-- In transit — TLS 1.3 minimum on every public endpoint.
-SIP uses TLS.
+• In transit — TLS on every public endpoint.
 WebRTC media is DTLS/SRTP.

-Once a secret enters the platform, you do not see it again — we hash and store; the UI shows the last four characters for identification, never the full value.
+Once a secret enters the platform, you do not see it again — the UI shows an identifying prefix, never the full value.

 Authentication

-You sign in with a magic link sent to your email — six-digit code, ten-minute expiry.
+You sign in with a 6-digit code sent to your email — ten-minute expiry, one-time use.
 No password to remember, no password database to breach.

 API keys

 Every API key is scoped — you grant it only the operations it needs, never more.
-A key with outbound:trigger cannot read a transcript; a key with sessions:read cannot trigger a call.
+A key with outbound:trigger cannot read sessions; a key with sessions:read cannot trigger a call.
 This is enforced at the API layer.

 Roles and permissions